Darrell Figgis

 Darrell Edmund Figgis (Darghal Figes; 17 September 1882 – 27 October 1925) was an Irish writer, Sinn Féin activist and independent parliamentarian in the Irish Free State.

 Early life

 Darrell Figgis was born at Glen na Smoil, Palmerstown Park, Rathmines in Dublin, the son of Arthur William Figges, tea merchant, and Mary Anne Deane.
-While he was still an infant, his family emigrated to Calcutta in India.
+While he was still an infant, his family emigrated to Calcutta.
 There his father worked as an agent in the tea business, founding A W Figgis & Co.
 They returned when Darrell was ten years of age, though his father continued to spend much of his time in India.

 As a young man he worked in London at the tea brokerage owned by his uncle and it was at this time that he began to develop his interest in literature and literary criticism.

 Literary career

 In 1910 Figgis, with the help of G. K. Chesterton, who wrote the introduction to his first book of verse, joined the Dent publishing company.
 For much of his time with Dent, Figgis resided at 42 Asmuns Hill, Hampstead Gardens in London.
 He moved to Pollagh, Achill Island, in 1913 to write, learn Irish and (like others of the Gaelic Revival) gain an appreciation of Irish culture, as perceived by many of his contemporaries to uniquely exist on the western seaboard.
 On his detention following the Easter Rising, he and the publishing house 'parted company'.
 Subsequently, he established his own firm in which he republished the works of William Carleton and others.